Today's post has some functions from the functions declaration section of the beginning of my initialization file.

 Open Shell In Same Window

-Opens a shell in the window you are working.
+Opens a shell in the current buffer.

 ;open shell in same window